 - Higher rates of intact perineum

-- Lower rates of more severe tears (3rd or 4th degree)
+- Lower rates of third and fourth-degree tears

 - Lower rates of postpartum haemorrhage